-- (1) The lead OTA will prepare and report results of one or more early OAs (EOAs) as appropriate in support of one or more of the design phase life-cycle events (namely, the CDD Validation, the Development Request for Proposal (RFP) Decision Point, or Milestone B).
+- (1) The lead OTA will prepare and report results of one or more early OAs (EOAs) as appropriate in support of one or more of the design phase life-cycle events (namely, the CDD Validation, the Development Request for Proposal (RFP) Release Decision Point, or Milestone B).
 An EOA is typically an analysis, conducted in accordance with an approved test plan, of the program's progress in identifying operational design constraints, developing system capabilities, and mitigating program risks.
 For programs that enter development at Milestone B, the lead OTA will (as appropriate) prepare and report EOA results after program initiation and prior to the Critical Design Review. - (2) An OA is a test event that is conducted before initial production units are available and which incorporates substantial operational realism.
 An OA is conducted by the lead OTA in accordance with a test plan approved by DOT&E for programs that are on OSD OT&E oversight.
 As a general criterion for proceeding through Milestone C, the lead OTA will conduct and report results of at least one OA.
-An OA is usually required in support of the first limited fielding for acquisition models employing limited fieldings.
-An operational test, usually an OA, is required prior to deployment of Accelerated Acquisition programs that are on OSD OT&E or LFT&E oversight.
-An OA may be combined with training events (see paragraph 10.a.(9) in this enclosure).
-An OA is not required for programs that enter the acquisition system at Milestone C. - b.
+For an acquisition program employing the Incrementally Deployed Software Intensive Program model, a risk-appropriate OA is usually required in support of every limited deployment (see Model 3 at paragraph 5c(3)(d) in this instruction).
+An operational test, usually an OA, is required prior to deployment of accelerated or urgent acquisition programs that are on OSD OT&E or LFT&E oversight.
+An OA may be combined with training events (see paragraph 11a(9) in this enclosure).
+An OA is not required for programs that enter the acquisition system at Milestone C.

+b.
 RFPs.
 An up-to-date TEMP will be provided prior to release of RFPs for Milestone B and Milestone C. To the maximum extent feasible, RFPs should be consistent with the operational test program documented in the TEMP.